-Overdosage of estrogen may cause nausea and vomiting, breast tenderness, abdominal pain, drowsiness/fatigue and withdrawal bleeding may occur in females.
-Treatment of overdose consists of discontinuation of EstroGel (estradiol gel) together with institution of appropriate symptomatic care.
+Overdosage of estrogen may cause nausea, vomiting, breast tenderness, abdominal pain, drowsiness and fatigue, and withdrawal bleeding may occur in women.
+Treatment of overdose consists of discontinuation of EstroGel together with institution of appropriate symptomatic care.

-EstroGel (estradiol gel) should not be used in women with any of the following conditions:
+EstroGel is contraindicated in women with any of the following conditions: